Increasing Your Healthy Lifespan: Strategies and Insights from Longevity Science

 Heart attacks.
 Strokes.
 Osteoporosis.
 Hearing loss.
 Type 2 diabetes.
 Alzheimer’s disease.
 What do each of these have in common?
-The largest risk factor for these diseases—and many others—is aging.
+The largest risk factor for these and many other diseases is aging.
+But while we cannot stop time, we can take steps to increase our healthy lifespan, enhancing both the number of years we live and the quality of those years.

 The natural aging process brings about several physical and cognitive changes.
 However, it’s important to differentiate between the usual symptoms of aging and signs of age-related disease.